diskuv/diskuv-ocaml-starter-ghmirror/README.md

 The remainder of `diskuv-ocaml-starter` is open-source and licensed liberally under the [Apache v2.0 LICENSE.txt](LICENSE.txt).

 License questions can be directed to support@diskuv.com.

+## Continuous Testing

+### GitLab

+The authoritative starter source code is on GitLab at https://gitlab.com/diskuv/diskuv-ocaml-starter.
+Currently there are no GitLab CI scripts.

+### GitHub

+There is a mirror of the starter source code on GitHub at https://github.com/diskuv/diskuv-ocaml-starter-ghmirror.

+The directory `.github/workflows` has a set of GitHub Actions you can use to build and test your own Local Projects.
+You can see the results at https://github.com/diskuv/diskuv-ocaml-starter-ghmirror/actions